cvpe/Pythonista-scripts/Add home screen shortcut/README.md

 3) the user tap ok when all needed fields are filled and the script will check their coherence while staying in the dialog
    - top of tableview is an error message label
-4) the user has still to a define square area for the icon by
+4) the user has still to define a square area for the icon by
    - resizing the square by touching and moving a corner
    - moving the square by touching and moving inside the square
 5) at ok, the script
-   - resizes the square area to the icon size converts the image into a base74 string to be integrated in the html
+   - resizes the square area to the icon size
+   - converts the image into a base74 string to be integrated in the html
    - opens Safari for the standard iser process of creating an home screen shortcut